-According to the Centers for Disease Control (CDC), people with the flu may be able to infect others starting one day before symptoms begin until five to seven days after being sick.
+According to the Centers for Disease Control (CDC), people with the flu may infect others starting one day before symptoms begin until five to seven days after being sick.
 Children and people with weakened immune systems, however, can have the virus present in their body for longer periods of time and are more prone to being contagious even after being sick.

 While it typically peaks in January or February, flu activity starts in October.
-The best protection against it is the flu vaccination.
-Because it may take about two weeks for the vaccination to start protecting against to flu, individuals are encouraged to get it as soon as possible.
+The best protection against it is the flu vaccine.
+Because it may take about two weeks for the vaccination to start protecting against the flu, individuals are encouraged to get it as soon as possible.

 Additionally, infants and young children who have not had the flu vaccine in the past, need two doses of flu vaccine one month apart for maximum protection.
 Under the Affordable Care Act, many insurers are required to cover preventive services like the flu vaccine at no cost to the individual.

-The vaccination is recommended for everyone 6 months and older.
-Caregivers of young infants are always advised to get the vaccination, but especially when around children who are under 6 months or children who have health problems that make them more vulnerable.
+The vaccine is recommended for everyone 6 months and older.
+Caregivers of young infants are always advised to get the vaccine, but especially when around children who are under 6 months or children who have health problems that make them more vulnerable.

 It is also important to note that the flu vaccine cannot cause the flu.

 In preparation for this year’s flu season, the CDC recommends precautions to take in addition to getting the vaccine:

 - Cover coughs and sneezes with a tissue

 - Throw tissues in the trash after using them

 - Wash your hands often and with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.